-On November 15, 2021, the United States' Centers for Medicare and Medicaid Services, or CMS, announced the repeal of a proposed rule that would have provided a new Medicare coverage pathway in efforts to bring new and innovative technologies to beneficiaries sooner, start the process of accelerating the coverage of new, innovative breakthrough devices to Medicare beneficiaries and provide a four year provisional reimbursement coverage period.
+On November 15, 2021, the CMS announced the repeal of a proposed rule that would have provided a new Medicare coverage pathway in efforts to bring new and innovative technologies to beneficiaries sooner, start the process of accelerating the coverage of new, innovative breakthrough devices to Medicare beneficiaries and provide a four-year provisional reimbursement coverage period.
 We are working to understand current Medicare requirements and polices for coverage, coding and payment of breakthrough devices and how our ProSense system will be treated as a result of this rule repeal.
 CMS has stated that they are considering other coverage pathways for breakthrough devices, however no timeline for such other pathways has been announced.
 We expect that we will still be required to apply for CPT1 codes under regular approval procedures in order to receive reimbursement.